 2. Nice Email Filter

 Outlook.com lets users filter the emails received based on “ documents”, “flagged” and “photos”.
-Photos are displayed within email body (if enabled).
+Photos are displayed within the email body (if enabled).
 Also, documents can be viewed and edited within the same browser, and YouTube videos can be played within the body of emails.

 3. Integration with SkyDrive